-The Nginx log format and directory are specified in the
+The Nginx log format and directory are generally in the configuration file

-The log configuration file defines the print formats as main format:
+The log configuration file defines the print format of Nginx logs, that is, the main format:

 log_format main '$remote_addr - $remote_user [$time_local] "$request" '

 '$request_time $request_length '